Haverhill, Iowa: History

 The St. Joseph's parochial school and the Immaculate Conception Church, established in the 1870s pre-date Haverhill's official 1882 platting by the Chicago, Milwaukee and St. Paul Railway (also known as the Milwaukee Road).
 The railroad carried both freight and passengers, with passenger service traveling east and west each stopping in Haverhill three times daily.
 The community mostly stored grain in elevators, while hosting several small industries and town services including a lumber company, blacksmith shop, bank, general store, grocer, and schools.

 Throughout the 20th century, these businesses and services mostly closed.
 Rail traffic fell, first losing passenger rail service before freight traffic ceased in 1980.
 Prior to this, the German Savings Bank (established in 1908) shuttered in the early 1920s.
 By the mid-20th century, the public school had merged into the Marshalltown Community School District, with the St. Joseph's Catholic school closing in 1968.

 The town was only officially incorporated in 1968, when residents chose to elect a city government, establishing municipal services, including a fire department.
 Just before the city's official incorporation, the Haverhill Development Corporation expanded streets and available housing from 3rd Avenue to 4th Avenue.
 The town's roads were then paved in the 1980s, with sewer services later overhauled in the 1990s and early 2000s.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.13 sqmi, all land.

 Demographics

+2020 census

+As of the census of 2020, there were 165 people, 67 households, and 51 families residing in the city.
+The population density was 1,187.5 inhabitants per square mile (458.5/km2).
+There were 67 housing units at an average density of 482.2 per square mile (186.2/km2).
+The racial makeup of the city was 97.0% White, 0.0% Black or African American, 0.0% Native American, 0.0% Asian, 0.0% Pacific Islander, 0.6% from other races and 2.4% from two or more races.
+Hispanic or Latino persons of any race comprised 1.2% of the population.

+Of the 67 households, 34.3% of which had children under the age of 18 living with them, 49.3% were married couples living together, 17.9% were cohabitating couples, 14.9% had a female householder with no spouse or partner present and 17.9% had a male householder with no spouse or partner present.
+23.9% of all households were non-families.
+14.9% of all households were made up of individuals, 1.5% had someone living alone who was 65 years old or older.

+The median age in the city was 37.5 years.
+29.7% of the residents were under the age of 20; 1.2% were between the ages of 20 and 24; 31.5% were from 25 and 44; 26.7% were from 45 and 64; and 10.9% were 65 years of age or older.
+The gender makeup of the city was 52.7% male and 47.3% female.